VilnaCRM-Org/core-service/README.md

-down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file load-fixtures                Build the DB, control the schema validity, load fixtures and check the migration status logs                         Show all logs new-logs                     Show live logs phpcsfixer                   A tool to automatically fix PHP Coding Standards issues
+down                         Stop the docker hub install                      Install vendors according to the current composer.lock file update                       update vendors according to the current composer.json file logs                         Show all logs new-logs                     Show live logs phpcsfixer                   A tool to automatically fix PHP Coding Standards issues